productive day plan

 Master Your Schedule: Time Blocking and Energy Management

 Time blocking involves dedicating specific blocks of time in your calendar for particular tasks or types of work.
 This transforms your to-do list into a concrete plan of action.
-According to the American Psychological Association (2022), structured schedules can reduce stress and improve focus by providing a clear roadmap for the day.
+According to the American Psychological Association (2024 study results published in 2026), structured schedules can reduce stress and improve focus by providing a clear roadmap for the day.

 Align Tasks with Your Energy Levels